 Ordering a large celebration cake isn't something that most people do every day, so the process can be somewhat daunting.
-Here are the most common questions that my clients ask me during their initial phone call or design meeting.
+Here are the most common questions that my clients ask during their initial phone call or design meeting.
 This information may help you feel more comfortable about the process before you call.
-Of course, we'll have plenty of time to discuss this information and address any more questions you may have during our design discussion.
+Of course, we'll have plenty of time to discuss this information and address any other questions you may have during our design discussion.

 Please order in advance